What Is A Long-Term Care Facility? Find Out Here

 What Is A Long-Term Care Facility - Assisted Living

-They are relatively small residential communities that provide housing and supportive services for people aged 65 years or older.
-These seniors cannot fully take care of themselves but do not require the level of care provided in a nursing home.
+An Assisted Living Facility is a type of long-term care facility that provides housing and supportive services usually for seniors aged 65 years or older who cannot fully take care of themselves but do not require the level of care provided in a nursing home.
+In an assisted living facility, the resident can live independently with periodic help from staff.

 Continuing Care Retirement Community